11 "Then many false prophets

 a simple truth.
 It was not hard to find when I put all my attention in the one place truth is found – the Bible.
 The truth is not always easy to hear, but truth is essential in the life of every believer.
 I have grown so much in the

-almost 8 years now I've been attending this Bible based church.
+almost 9 years now I've been attending this Bible based church.
 I’m forever grateful and realize now, I’m a sinner saved by grace, in need of a savior.
 God’s words have revealed these truths to me and humbled my spirit.
-I
+I have

-have turned from my wicked, self-righteous, self-serving ways and yielded to the truth only found in God’s word.
-I realize now, that God’s words are sufficient and no effort of my own will ever be enough; Jesus has already paid the price
+turned from my wicked, self-righteous, self-serving ways and yielded to the truth only found in God’s word.
+I realize now, that God’s words are sufficient and no effort of my own will ever be enough; Jesus has already paid the price for my

 16 "But blessed are your eyes for they see, and your ears for they hear."